Steam (band): Later years

 Frashuer stepped out of the public eye.
 He died in 1998 at age 59.
 Leka became a successful songwriter and producer before his death in 2011.
 DeCarlo, whose solo career as Garrett Scott did not achieve chart success, left the music industry until making a comeback in 2014, performing at oldies shows.

 By the beginning of the 21st century, sales of "Na Na Hey Hey Kiss Him Goodbye" had exceeded 6.5 million records.
 In 1977, Nancy Faust, the organist for the Chicago White Sox began playing the song to taunt the visiting team.
 Since then it has been used across the worlds of sport (particularly in relation to player ejections and strutting post-victory celebrations) and politics (at rallies to mock political opponents).

 In 2014, DeCarlo released the album Long Time Comin, which included a new version of his hit, 23 days after his 75th birthday.
-He died on June 28, 2017, after a battle with lung cancer.
+He died on June 28, 2017, of lung cancer.

-Bill Pascali was a mainstay with the live touring band Steam.
-He is currently the last surviving member of Steam.